exercism/v3/languages/elixir/exercises/concept/maps/.docs/hints.md

 ### General

-- A [map][maps] are a associative data structure of key-value pairs.
+- A [map][maps] is an associative data structure of key-value pairs.
 - Elixir offers [many useful Map module functions in the standard library][map-module].

 ### 1. Define a new high score map